machaao/machaao-samples/index.rst

 What is MessengerX.io?
 (Draft In Progress)
 =============================================================================
-MessengerX.io aim to aid developers looking to build and monetize deeply personalized chat experiences.
+MessengerX.io is a joint venture between AppyHigh and MACHAAO with an aim to aid developers looking to build and monetize deeply personalized chat experiences.

 Why MessengerX.io?
 =============================================================================